 Representatives from FAME and Prospect will be joining members of IfA Council in an open discussion.
 All three organisations have indicated that they believe that remuneration across the sector is not commensurate with skills or responsibilities; and all three will present their current policy on how they intend to address the issue.
 Each will answer three questions

 This meeting provides an opportunity for all practitioners to question the policies presented, and present their own ideas on how the profession – as a whole – can move this issue forward.

 The meeting takes place on Friday 19 April at 15:30 at the Lakeside Conference Centre, University of Aston, Birmingham, B4 7ET.
 The forum takes place after the close of IfA conference, and is open to anyone wishing to attend free of charge.
 The discussion encourages the widest participation possible, and if you can’t get to Birmingham, there will be other ways of putting your views forward on the day.

-Please register your intent to come to the meeting by emailing email@example.com, so we can keep an eye on numbers.
+Please register your intent to come to the meeting by emailing admin [at] archaeologists.net, so we can keep an eye on numbers.
 You do not have to be registered to come to the IfA conference to attend this meeting, and it is free of charge.
 There are limited spaces, so if you want to come along please let us know as soon as possible.